spiral-project/daybed/docs/source/usage.rst

     }

-Since the token was used, the new model was associated to your *id*, and only you get read *and* write permissions.
+Since the token was used, the new model was associated to your *id*, and you are the only one to get read *and* write permissions.
 Of course, the model permissions can be changed later.

 :notes: